PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }

 ```
-The code detect if the request observer exists, then it finish the loading immediately and evoke the callback.
+The code checks for the presence of a request observer.
+If it finds one, it completes the loading and triggers the callback.

-Let's move back to the test file.
-Before you begin testing, there is one more key step to settle down the URLProtocol.
-In `setupWithError`, we need to register our `URLProtocolStub` to make it works.
+Now, returning to the test file.
+Before diving into testing, there's an essential step to finalize the `URLProtocol`.
+In `setupWithError`, it's crucial to register our `URLProtocolStub` to ensure its functionality.

 ```swift
 override func setUpWithError() throws {